Fungicide use in the United States: Downy mildew

 Downy mildew is an extremely fast-developing disease in the onion.
 Studies have observed up to 40% of a field being infected in less than three days.
 The first symptoms of the disease are white and purple growths on the surface of the plant leaves.
 Eventually these leaves die.
 This in turn destroys the plant's photosynthetic abilities, stunting growth and sometimes killing the plant.
 Untreated downy mildew can reduce yields by 65%.
 Downy mildew is controlled with the same foliar fungicides as leaf blight: azoxystrobin, copper, mancozeb, maneb, and mefenoxam.

 Botrytis leaf blight

 Leaf blight occurs in areas with hot and humid weather.
 The spores land on onion leaves, penetrate the skin, and rapidly kill the leaf.
 This causes a severe reduction in bulb size, as high as 50%, and can happen in less than a week.
 Applications of foliar fungicides can be used to control leaf blight.
-These include azoxystrobin, chlorotholonil copper, mancozeb, maneb, and mefenoxam.
+These include azoxystrobin, chlorothalonil copper, mancozeb, maneb, and mefenoxam.